ansys/pymechanical/doc/source/getting_started/index.rst

    unzip PyMechanical-v0.62.dev1-wheelhouse-Linux-3.7.zip wheelhouse
    pip install ansys-mechanical-core -f wheelhouse --no-index --upgrade --ignore-installed

-If you are on Windows with Python 3.9, extract the wheelhouse archive to a ``wheelhouse`` directory and then install using the preceding code.
+If you are on Windows with Python 3.9, unzip the wheelhouse archive to a ``wheelhouse`` directory and then install using the preceding code.

 Verify your installation
 ------------------------